-- are vomiting blood or material that looks like coffee grounds
+- you are vomiting blood or material that looks like coffee grounds

 - you have severe heart failure

-Do not give Inza to children under 2 years of age.
-The safety of Inza in this age group has not been established.
+The safety and effectiveness of Inza in children under 2 years of age group has not been established.

 Before you start to take it